 This extended category features articles on client-side and server-side programming languages, tools, frameworks and libraries, as well as back-end issues.
-Experts and professionals reveal their coding tips, tricks and ideas. .
+Experts and professionals reveal their coding tips, tricks and ideas.
+Curated by Dudley Storey. .

-This is our sixth article in a series that introduces the latest useful and freely available tools and techniques, developed and released by active members of the Web design community.
+This is our seventh article in a series that introduces the latest useful and freely available tools and techniques, developed and released by active members of the Web design community.
 The first article covered PrefixFree; the second introduced Foundation, a responsive framework; the third presented Sisyphus.js, a library for Gmail-like client-side drafts.
-The fourth shared a free plugin called GuideGuide with us, and in the fifth we've announced Erskine's responsive grid generator Gridpak and JS Bin.
+The fourth shared a free plugin called GuideGuide with us, and later we've announced Erskine's responsive grid generator Gridpak and JS Bin.
 This time we present CSScomb, a tool to help you sort and categorize CSS properties in your code to improve maintenance.

 Howdy, folks!
-Welcome to the new incarnation of Smashing Magazine’s Q&A. It’s going to work like this: you send in questions you have about CSS, and at least once a month we’ll pick out the best questions and answer them so that everyone can benefit from the exchange.
-Your question could be about a very specific problem you are having, or it could be a question about philosophical approach.
+Welcome to more Smashing Magazine CSS Q&A. It works like this: you send in questions you have about CSS, and at least once a month we’ll pick out the best questions and answer them so that everyone can benefit from the exchange.
+Your question could be about a very specific problem you're having, or it could even be a question about a philosophical approach.
 We’ll take all kinds.